 Continual 24-7 / 365 day support for masters from the Navimeteo expert weather team who are available to discuss forecasts and operations.
 Masters often develop strong relationships with Navimeteo forecasters allowing an open dialogue established on trust.
 When the weather conditions are changeable or deteriorating, it is particularly useful to ask the forecaster for a second opinion; a verbal conversation can often make a difference for clarifying unclear points outlined in an email.

-You will have 24/7 contact with a team of forecasters over the phone to keep you informed of the weather conditions, providing updates and advice.
+You will have 24/7 contact with a team of forecasters over the phone or via email to keep you informed of the weather conditions, providing updates and advice.

 Extreme event weather warnings

 Extreme event weather warnings are issued in event of incoming poor weather, as per your current location or upcoming destination.
 Weather warnings are sent to the captain at least 48 hours before the impact of an intense weather system.
 Our weather warnings are colour coded to agreed metocean operating thresholds and are usually vessel specific.
 In the event of extreme weather, our forecast team will be available to engage with you personally to recommend any changes you may wish to your course to mitigate against poor conditions.

 With our partners at Nowcast, Navimeteo can monitor in real-time storm cell intensity, frequency and progression - allowing the ability to nowcast storm cells and give notice up to 1 hour for the possibility of thunderstorms and strong gusts.
 Utilising the best in-class 3D real time lightning detection, it is possible to determine the exact position of a local storm.
 Such areas are often also characterized by hail, heavy rain and strong gusts.
 As such, these zones are particularly dangerous and important in terms of damage potential, and cannot be precisely recorded using other measurement methods such as radar and satellite.